 This engineered political lethargy intensified measurably following the political, legal and media vilification of Pauline Hanson, whose parliamentary maiden speech was supported by a surveyed 94% of the electorate.
 Her calls for a return to genuine democracy provoked the corporate-driven major political parties to launch a campaign for her destruction and, hopefully, her One Nation Party.
 This was successful, assisted greatly by Hanson’s own self-destructive and megalomaniacal behavior.

-Yet shrill media and academic accusations of racism were nowhere evident, and the daily claim that One Nation had no written policies was a calculated lie.
-At her Caloundra conference, with her permission, I read through seventy well-written policies, all written by one John Pasquerelli (not Hanson), who was loaned to her by the Australia First Party.
+Yet shrill media and academic accusations of racism were nowhere found to be evident, and the daily claim that One Nation had no written policies was a calculated lie.
+At her Caloundra conference, with her permission, I read through seventy well-written policies, all written by one John Pasquerelli (not Hanson!!!).
+Pasquerelli was loaned to Hanson by the Australia First Party.
 Significantly, Hanson later sacked Pasquerelli, disagreeing with his accurate portrayal of democracy.

 The political atmosphere in the NT was similar.
 Since self-government in 1978, members of the NT public who have taken government to task over misapplication of juvenile justice policies, have faced victimisation and harassment.
 Even veteran NT businessmen who exposed commercial corruption, suffered bureaucratic reprisals.

 It is little wonder, therefore, that although the activities at Don Dale were public knowledge, nothing was done and no member of the community was fool enough to position him or herself for being thrown under a bus.